MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/_shared/create-nodejs-docker-build-team-services.md

    * **Action:** Push an image.

 1. Click the **Triggers** tab in the build pipeline.
 Enable the **Continuous Integration** trigger.
-This will ensure that the build process is automatically triggered every time you commit a change to your repository.
+This will ensure that the build pipeline is automatically triggered every time you commit a change to your repository.

 1. Click **Save & queue** to kick off your first build.
 On the **Save build pipeline and queue** dialog box, click **Save & queue**.

 1. A new build is started.
 You'll see a link to the new build on the top of the page.
 Click the link to watch the new build as it happens.

 [//]: # (TODO:> [!TIP])
-[//]: # (TODO:> To learn more about GitHub CI builds, see [Define CI build process for your Git repo](#)
+[//]: # (TODO:> To learn more about GitHub CI builds, see [Define CI build pipeline for your Git repo](#)